An original puzzler with lots of charm and room for creativity. Keep up the good work!

 -- Game Controls --

-- Arrow keys: Move Sue or the wand targeting reticule
+- Arrow keys: Move Sue, the wand reticule, or the screen (while paused)

 - X key: Cancel wielding the wand or reset a level (while paused)